-- 1. when changes to the top level of hierarchy are made - 2. when the Synthesis settings change - 3. when small designs contain few partitions
+- 1. when changes to the top level of hierarchy are made - 2. when the Synthesis settings change - 3. when small designs contain few partitions - 4. when more than 50% of the partitions have a change

 In addition, unusually large XDC files can also trigger a re-synthesis of the full design.
 This will be improved in future releases.